pahadeyash/TrayRoomba/README.md

 node index.js
 ```

-To change the imput, simply edit the input.txt file or go to index.js and replace the paramter -
+To change the imput, simply edit the input.txt file or go to index.js and replace the parameter -
 ```
 main('./input.txt');
 ```